Testamentary Trusts

 What is a Testamentary Trust?

-A testamentary trust is created through your will and takes effect after your death.
-It gives you better control over how your assets are managed and distributed among your beneficiaries.
-A trustee manages the trust according to your instructions in the will.
+We can create a testamentary trust through your will and it will take effect after your death.
+As a result, you gain better control over how your assets are managed and distributed among your beneficiaries.
+A trustee then manages the trust according to your instructions in the will.

-They provide financial security and flexibility for beneficiaries.
-They also offer tax benefits and protect assets from creditors, legal action, and relationship breakdowns.
+In short, a testamentary trust provides financial security and flexibility for beneficiaries.
+In many cases, it also offer tax benefits and protect assets from creditors, legal action, and relationship breakdowns.

 How to Set Up a Testamentary Trust with Eleven Legal